Hello and welcome to Dear Grief Guide,

 The desire to feel normal again reverberates through my thoughts like a mantra,

-A plea to regain a sense of equilibrium amidst the years of upheaval.
+To regain a sense of equilibrium amidst the years of upheaval.

-I miss the simplicity and the joy of the years when my biggest challenge was choosing what movie to watch on a lazy Sunday afternoon.
+I miss the simplicity and the joy of the years when my biggest challenge was choosing what

 I long for the days when laughter came easily,